Panda diplomacy: Other nations

 In 2003, China sent Thailand a pair of pandas, Chuang Chuang and Lin Hui, to Chiang Mai Zoo.
 Chuang Chuang was put on a diet in 2007 due to obesity and died in September 2019 as a result of heart failure.
 The public started to blame this incident on China's panda diplomacy, with many arguing that sending the animals overseas and outside their endemic habitat was detrimental to their health, further exacerbating their population decline.

-Upkeep and expenses

-Keeping pandas is very expensive.
-Beside the cost of the "rent" payable to China, obtaining enough bamboo is very expensive.
-A panda typically consumes only fresh bamboo, eating 40 kg of it every day.
-It was reported in 2011 that Edinburgh Zoo spent $107,000 per year to feed its two pandas.
-This caused the zoo to ask for bamboo donations, as well as for local gardeners to start growing bamboo.
-During the COVID-19 pandemic, the supply of bamboo added to cost considerations.
-Owing to the difficulty of securing a consistent and adequate supply of fresh bamboo, Calgary Zoo opted to return their pair of pandas ahead of schedule, to join their progeny back in China.

-Copenhagen Zoo opened a panda enclosure in 2019 for two pandas on lease from China for 15 years with the price tag of $1 million annually.
-The enclosure itself cost $24 million, though it was privately funded.